 Reservations: Required - Call early to book desired time especially for fall foliage.

-Payment: Payment by company check, MasterCard, Visa, Discover, or cash due at time of visit.
+Payment: Payment by company check, American Express, MasterCard, Visa, Discover, or cash due at time of visit.
 For companies who send a minimum of 20 tours a year an admission charge account can be established.

 Comp: 20+ in group includes comp for driver and tour director.

 Parking: Designated Motorcoach drop zones are available across the street from the museum, and several designated 1 hour parking spots are across the Salem Common on Washington Square South.
 The City of Salem ordinance requires coach engines be turned off when parked anywhere in the city.
 Coach map and regulations available by request.

 Other: Groups must arrive at the museum 15 minutes prior to their scheduled appointment time and should allow a total of 1 1/4 hour for the visit.